deepsense-ai/seahorse/docs/parameter_types.md

 There are two input column modes:

-* `one column` - operate on one input column and output one column
+* `one column` - operate on one input column and output to one column
-* `multiple columns` - operate on multiple input columns and output that many columns
+* `multiple columns` - operate on multiple input columns and output to many columns

 In both modes, input column(s) and output generation mode have to be specified.